-The ICL7116 and ICL7117 have all of the features of the ICL7106 and ICL7107 with the addition of a HOLD Reading input.
-With this input, it is possible to make a measurement and retain the value on the display indefinitely.
-To make room for this feature the reference low input has been connected to Common internally rather than being fully differential.
-These circuits retain the accuracy, versatility, and true economy of the ICL7106 and ICL7107.
-They feature auto-zero to less than 10 μ V, zero drift of less than 1 μ V/^oC, input bias current of 10pA maximum, and roll over error of less than one count.
-The versatility of true differential input is of particular advantage when measuring load cells, strain gauges and other bridge-type transducers.
-And finally, the true economy of single power supply operation (ICL7116) enables a high performance panel meter to be built with the addition of only eleven passive components and a display.
+The ICL7136 and ICL7137 bring together a combination of high accuracy, versatility, and true economy.
+It features auto-zero to less than $10\mu V$, zero drift of less than $1\mu V/^{\circ}C$, input bias current of 10pA max., and rollover error of less than one count.
+True differential inputs and reference are useful in all systems, but give the designer an uncommon advantage when measuring load cells, strain gauges and other bridge type transducers.
+Finally, the true economy of single power supply operation (ICL7136), enables a high performance panel meter to be built with the addition of only 10 passive components and a display.